helium/HIP/0018-oracle-arb-fix.md

  * After block 260, the actor my close a state channel naming its colluding gateway as beneficiary of $1100 worth of DC, assuming:
     * the grace period on the state channel has expired
     * the oracle price has not changed again
-    *The DC reward pool has not been maxed out
+    * the DC reward pool has not been maxed out

  	⇒ the colluding gateway is awarded 1100 HNT